alec-porter/CEG3400/lab03/README.md

 * What is the benefit to you for having set this up?
 Please be verbose and dicuss what additional protections having gpg encryption layerd into your email account provides.
+  > It provides confidentiality and integrity.
+Encryption provides confidentiality by providing end-to-end encryption.
+This is a great tool when sending information you don't want other people reading.
+I protects sensitive information such as PII, financial data, etc.  It also provides integrity through the use of digital signatures.
+Your digital signature can be validated by other individuals so they know that not only the message come from you, but it arrived unaltered.
+Once a digital signature is applied to data, the data can't be changed without invalidating the digital signature.

 ---

 ### Task 4 - Digital Signatures

 * What key would a recipient need to verify your signature?
+  > They need your public key.
+If they can decrypt the data with your public key, they know that the data was encypted with your private key.
 * Why is it important that you not change the file after signing it?
+  > Changing the file after signing it invalidates the signature.
+The individual receiving the data won't be able to tell what was changed or by whom.
+If you need to change something you must sign the data again, resend it, and let the individual know to disregard the previous data.